Overview and Guidelines

 Number of Awards We Can Make

 This year we aim to fund approximately 70 to 80 organizations with an average award of $7,000.
 You may apply for up to $10,000.
-During this year, our funding comes from New Music USA’s endowment (see below), annual trust/foundations and special funds from Fifth House Ensemble for organizations engaged in their community and its transformation.
+Our funding comes from New Music USA’s endowment (see below) and our annual fundraising efforts.

 Funding Transparency